-SpaceX shall be launch provider of ispace for its maiden voyages to the moon in 2020 and 2021as the first and the second missions. ispace has named the first two missions to the moon as HAKUTO-R, that means Reboot.
+SpaceX shall be the launch provider of space for its maiden voyages to the moon in 2020 and 2021as the first and the second missions. ispace has named the first two missions to the moon as HAKUTO-R, which means Reboot.
 This is a reference to HAKUTO, meaning the “white rabbit” in Japanese, based on the folklore of the rabbit on the moon and Hakuto was also the team that ispace managed which was one of the top 5 finalists of the Google Lunar XPRIZE competition.
-The Lunar Landers and Lunar Rovers will be now made by SpaceX – as the secondary payloads to Falcon 9, also made by SpaceX.
+The Lunar Landers and Lunar Rovers will be now made by SpaceX – as the secondary payloads to Falcon 9 also made by SpaceX.

-It is known that ispace inc is the first private Japan lunar exploration company that bought multiple explorations.
-The company having 65 staffs, has offices in Japan, which is the headquarters, besides their office in Luxembourg and the US.
-In Japan alone they raised a funding of US$95 million in Series A which will be used for the two missions as mentioned earlier.
-The HAKUTO-R ‘s Moon orbit and Moon landing missions as mentioned shall lay the groundwork for customized and developed lunar missions later that would definitely be of higher frequencies and the missions would also be complex with time, as have been known.
+It is known that space inc is the first private Japanese lunar exploration company that bought multiple explorations.
+The company has 65 staff, has offices in Japan, which is the headquarters, besides their office in Luxembourg and the US.
+In Japan alone, they raised funding of US$95 million in Series A, which will be used for the two missions as mentioned earlier.
+As mentioned, the HAKUTO-R ‘s Moon orbit and Moon landing missions shall lay the groundwork for customized and developed lunar missions later that would definitely be of higher frequencies.
+The missions would also be complex with time, as have been known.

 The following inputs from top professionals in the field of lunar missions have to be taken into account-